 Dominant grasses in the dry prairie include side-oats grama and porcupine grass.
 Dominants in the wet prairie include prairie cord-grass and blue-joint.
 Big bluestem, little bluestem, Indian grass, and prairie dropseed are common throughout the prairie.
 Thickets that are dominated by scattered aspen trees also provide shelter to invasive buckthorn, honeysuckle, and Siberian elm.

-Two of the butterfly species at Staffanson are the Powesheik skipper and regal fritillary, both species of special concern.
+The regal fritillary, a species of special concern, also inhabits Staffanson Prairie.
+The preserve originally supported the poweshiek skipper, a now federally endangered species, but it has not been documented here in recent years.
 The pothole, a typical example of the prairie wetlands that produce most of North America's waterfowl, supports breeding mallards and blue-winged teal.

 What the Conservancy Has Done/Is Doing